cognitedata/react-auth-wrapper/README.md

 );
 ```

-Use the `useAuth` hook in your components to access authentication state
+Use the `useCogAuth` hook in your components to access authentication state
 (`isLoading`, `isAuthenticated` and `user`) and authentication methods
 (`signinRedirect`, `removeUser` and `signOutRedirect`):